ScotteSolutionsLtd/payeezyjsv2/README.md

 * `TA Token`:        From your Merchant account

+## Installation

+### PHP Files
+Upload the packaged folder and files into the corresponding locations in your own store's filesystem:

+`auth.php`

+`webhook.php`

+`/includes/modules/payment/payeezyjsv2/`

+`/includes/modules/payment/payeezyjsv2.php`

+`/includes/languages/english/modules/payment/payeezyjsv2.php`

 ## 1. Developer Portal Registration

 Create an account on the [developer portal](https://developer.payeezy.com/user).
 Portal registration requires a valid e-mail address.
-The email address cannot be changed.
-After you register an email is sent with further instructions to verify and activate your account.
-You may need to email payeezyboarding@firstdata.com with the Merchant ID (or storeID), DBA name, and developer account email address.
+The email address cannot be changed after registration.
+An email will be sent with further instructions and to verify and activate your account.
+You may also need to email payeezyboarding@firstdata.com with the Merchant ID (or storeID), DBA name, and developer account email address.

 More details can be found on the [Payeezy FAQs](https://developer.payeezy.com/faq-page).